trentm/go-ecslog/README.md

 For homebrew users:

     brew install trentm/tap/ecslog
+    # OR 'brew upgrade trentm/tap/ecslog' if you have it already

 Or download a pre-built binary package from [the releases page](https://github.com/trentm/go-ecslog/releases) and copy to somewhere on your PATH.